wdi-atx-10/class/learning-objectives/week7.md

 ### Nested Components

+* Differentiate between Object-Oriented Programming and Functional Programming paradigms
+* Explain how React incorporates principles of Functional Programming
+* Describe best practices in creating react components
+* Identify state in a React app
+* Define the role of Container components and when to use them
+* Explain the ways to add styles to a React app

 ### React + API's
 - Make ajax requests in React.js with axios
 - Use dynamic data inside of a react application (setting state)